 The takeaway: People want to know more about food.
-If you have something to teach, use your pop-up as an opportunity to educate an eager audience.
+If you have something you feel you need to share, use your pop-up as an opportunity to educate an eager audience.

-The takeaway: Your pop-up can help change the world.
+The takeaway: Opening your pop-up can help change the world.
 Pair your pop-up with some feel-good charity work and people will remember a lot more than the food.

 The takeaway: There is room to interpret your traditional family meals.
-Be adventurous with the food you know and love, and you’ll become known for putting a spin on the classics.
+Regardless of your pop-up restaurant location, be adventurous with the food you know and love.

-For those who aren’t familiar with the early-90s sitcom Saved by the Bell: um, please go back and watch it immediately.
-For those who have seen the show, you’ll remember Bayside High School students regularly visited The Max for dates and hangouts.
+Those who have seen Saved by the Bell will remember Bayside High School students regularly visited The Max for dates and hangouts.
 Saved by the Max is a pop-up that has brought The Max to life in Los Angeles.
-NBCUniversal has given diners an opportunity to take a step back into their childhood and fantasize over their crush on Zack Morris or Kelly Kapowski.
-Character-inspired dishes are the final nail in the thematic coffin.
+NBCUniversal has given diners an opportunity to take a step back into their childhood.

 The takeaway: Retro is in.
-When you tap into people’s nostalgia, you’re touching them on a whole new level.
-Millennials are all about the 90s retro experiences, so consider a spin on an old favorite to draw a crowd.
+When pop-up restaurants feature nostalgia, you’re touching them on a whole new level, so consider a spin on an old favorite to draw a crowd.

-Dan Barber, co-owner and executive chef at Blue Hill in Manhattan and Blue Hill at Stone Barns in Pocantico Hills, dedicated a pop-up in 2015 to draw attention to the environmental impact of food waste.
-Barber went so far as to put a “Dumpster Dive Vegetable Salad” on his menu – we wonder how many times it was ordered.
+Dan Barber, co-owner and executive chef at Blue Hill in Manhattan and Blue Hill at Stone Barns in Pocantico Hills, launched the WastEd pop-up to draw attention to the environmental impact of food waste.
+Barber went so far as to put a “Dumpster Dive Vegetable Salad” on his menu.

 The takeaway: Be bold with messaging.
-Pop-ups can be just as much about the experience as the food, so don’t be shy in sending a strong message if you feel passionate about an issue and want to express that with your event.
+Pop-ups can be just as much about the experience as the food, so don’t be shy in sending a strong message if you feel passionate about an issue.

 What do shmaltz toast with chopped liver, Chinese chicken salad, and pastrami fried rice have in common?
 If you guessed the epic brunch collab between LA’s Genghis Cohen and SF’s Wise Sons, then you’re correct!

-The well-established Chinese-American restaurant and the famous Jewish deli teamed up to provide a $40 prix fixe menu.
+The well-established Chinese-American restaurant and the famous Jewish deli business teamed up to provide a $40 prix fixe menu.
 Diners got to experience a tasty and unique marriage of flavors featuring traditional dishes from both cultures.
-This pop-up emphasized how the chefs were not afraid to break mainstream culinary boundaries.

 The takeaway: Collaborate with someone whose vision is much different than your own.
 Magic happens amidst diversity, so don’t be afraid to reach out to someone you never thought you’d work with.

-Tupac Shakur was known as a successful American rapper whose tragic death shocked millions.
-Prior to his death, Tupac jotted down lyrics and career plans in a notebook – and as it turns out, one of his dreams was to open a cafe for people to come together.
+Prior to his death, Tupac Shakur jotted down lyrics and career plans in a notebook – and as it turns out, one of his dreams was to open a cafe for people to come together.

 The takeaway: Paying homage to an idol can resonate.
-If you feel strongly about a famous person’s impact on the world, odds are others feel the same way.
 Pay tribute to your idol the best way you know how: through great food.

 Now with three permanent brick-and-mortar locations throughout the Boston area, FoMu has seen the success that comes with hosting a pop-up.
 FoMu pop-ups leave customers wanting more by limiting their selection during events, but directing people to try their full selection at their permanent locations.

 The takeaway: You can promote your static space with a pop-up.
-Make sure to curate your menu for the best of the best, maybe add some specialty items customers can’t get anywhere else, and voilà! – a great promo event for your actual restaurant.
+Make sure to curate your menu for the best of the best.
+Additionally, some pop-up restaurants offer specialty items customers can’t get anywhere else.

-Pop-ups are a great way to keep the food and drink industry interesting and competitive.
-With continuous success generated by pop-ups, it’s time to try one of your own – either to test your chops in the restaurant industry or promote your existing concept.
+Opening a pop-up restaurant is a great way to keep the food and drink industry interesting and competitive.
+With continuous success generated by pop-ups, it’s time to try one of your own – either to test your chops in the restaurant industry or promote your existing business concept.